djeada/Databases-Notes/notes/11_security_best_practices/02_database_security.md

 This enables TDE on `YourDatabase` using AES-256 encryption.

-### Data in Transit
+#### Data in Transit

-- **Definition**: Data transmitted between client applications and the database server over the network.
+- Data in transit refers to **information being transmitted** between client applications and the database server over a network.
-- **Encryption Protocols**:
-  - **SSL/TLS**: Encrypts the data transmitted over TCP/IP connections.
+- Encryption protocols like SSL/TLS secure data by encrypting transmissions over TCP/IP connections, preventing unauthorized interception.
-  - **SSH Tunneling**: Uses Secure Shell (SSH) to create encrypted tunnels for database connections.
+- SSH tunneling establishes encrypted tunnels using Secure Shell (SSH) to safeguard database connections.

 **Implementation:**

-- **Force Encrypted Connections**: Configure the database server to accept only encrypted connections.
+- Configuring the database server to **force encrypted connections** ensures that all communication occurs securely.
-- **Certificate Management**: Use valid, trusted SSL/TLS certificates, preferably issued by a reputable Certificate Authority.
+- Proper certificate management involves using valid, trusted SSL/TLS certificates issued by a reputable Certificate Authority to maintain trust and encryption integrity.

 **Example in PostgreSQL:**